Tutorials

 Run the solvers

-sparkle run solvers --objective PAR10
+sparkle run solvers --performance-data

 Construct a portfolio selector

-sparkle wait
+sparkle jobs

 sparkle construct portfolio selector --selector-timeout 1000 --solver-ablation